PaddlePaddle/docs/docs/install/docker/linux-docker_en.md

 # **Install on Linux via Docker**

 [Docker](https://docs.docker.com/install/) is an open source application container engine.
-Using docker, you can not only isolate the installation and use of paddlepaddle from the system environment, but also share GPU, network and other resources with the host
+Using docker, you can not only isolate the installation and use of paddlepaddle from the system environment, but also share GPU, network and other resources with the host.
+In the following Docker installation and use process, a specific version of PaddlePaddle has been installed in docker.

 ## Environment preparation